DCIT/perl-CryptX/README.md

 ## Math::BigInt backend

-[Math::BigInt::LTM](https://metacpan.org/pod/Math%3A%3ABigInt%3A%3ALTM) is [Math::BigInt](https://metacpan.org/pod/Math%3A%3ABigInt) backend based on the bundled LibTomMath library.
-This is separate from the cryptographic APIs above, but it ships in the same distribution and uses the same big-integer engine that LibTomCrypt relies on.
+Part of CryptX is [Math::BigInt::LTM](https://metacpan.org/pod/Math%3A%3ABigInt%3A%3ALTM), a [Math::BigInt](https://metacpan.org/pod/Math%3A%3ABigInt) backend based on the bundled LibTomMath library.
+It is separate from the cryptographic APIs above, but it ships in the same distribution and uses the same big-integer engine that LibTomCrypt relies on.

 # LICENSE